Plavala/CBHW-W2-Oscars-Portfolio-V2/README.md

 - This Repository: Oscar Salagdo
 - Built with: VScode

-## Acknowledgments
 Contributions and help was provided from the following:
 - Instructor: Trey Eckels
-- Classmate: Molly Gove
+- Classma## Acknowledgmentste: Molly Gove
 - Roomate: Brandon Van Le
 - The last homework "code refactor"
 - the last homework "code refactor" a 2nd time for the fact it was my base.